-From Fiscal Year 2015 through Fiscal Year 2019, total annual residential wastewater charges imposed by the District have increased by an average of approximately 4.5% per Fiscal Year.
-The overall average rate increase, which includes the rate increases for all customer classes and rate components (including the District treatment and disposal charges and wet weather facilities charges), for the same period was approximately 6.7%.
-The District's most recent increases in wastewater service rates and charges included the adoption on June 11, 2019 of system-wide rate increases of 4.00% for Fiscal Year 2019 and 4.00% for Fiscal Year 2020.
-Table 16 sets forth the average residential rate increases and overall average rate increases enacted by the District for the five Fiscal Years 2015 through 2019, as well as the average residential and overall average rate increases adopted on June 11, 2019 for Fiscal Years 2020 and 2021:
+From Fiscal Year 2016 through Fiscal Year 2020, total annual residential wastewater charges imposed by the District have increased by an average of approximately 3.34% per Fiscal Year.
+The overall average rate increase, which includes the rate increases for all customer classes and rate components (including the District treatment and disposal charges and wet weather facilities charges), for the same period was approximately 4.80%.
+The District's most recent increases in wastewater service rates and charges included the adoption on June 11, 2019 of system-wide rate increases of 4.00% for Fiscal Year 2021 and 4.00% for Fiscal Year 2021.
+Table 16 sets forth the average residential rate increases and overall average rate increases enacted by the District for the five Fiscal Years 2016 through 2020, as well as the adopted average residential and overall average rate increase which took effect on July 1, 2020 for Fiscal Year 2021.